An opportunity to work out alongside Edmonton firefighters, ask questions and meet others interested in firefighting.

-- Understanding oral information
+Understanding oral information

-- Reading and understanding written information
+Reading and understanding written information

-- Maps, diagrams and mechanical reasoning
+Maps, diagrams and mechanical reasoning

-- Teamwork and public relations
+Teamwork and public speaking

 A non-refundable $50 payment to the City of Edmonton will be required prior to writing the exam.

 We are an equal opportunity employer.
 We welcome diversity and encourage applications from all qualified individuals.
 If you need to request an accommodation for writing the Firefighter Aptitude Test you must provide the appropriate documentation to firstname.lastname@example.org by February 28.
 All documentation needs to be current (within 5 years from the date of application), from a qualified professional, and detail the accommodation requirements as they relate to employment as a firefighter.

 Applicants' physical fitness is tested to ensure they possess the physical capabilities necessary for firefighting.
 The University of Alberta's Faculty of Kinesiology, Sport and Recreation administers this test.
 For additional information about the U of A Firefighter Testing visit UAB.CA/FireTest.

 Edmonton Fire Rescue Services determines the number of applicants to be placed on an eligibility list based on the outcomes from the recruitment process.
-The eligibility list will be valid until December 31, 2021.
+The eligibility list will be valid until December 31, 2022.
 This date may be extended at the discretion of the Fire Chief.